-Submission:

-On October 1, 2013, the Administration for Children and Families (ACF) directed its program offices, including OCS, to require all mandatory grantees to submit applications electronically.
+Submission: On October 1, 2013, the Administration for Children and Families (ACF) directed its program offices, including OCS, to require all mandatory grantees to submit applications electronically.
 For more information, see 78 FR 60285-60286.

 To meet this responsibility, OCS requires tribes and tribal organizations to use the On-Line Data Collection System (OLDC) to submit the Application for Federal Assistance SF-424 Mandatory (SF-424M) form and attach all CSBG Tribal Plan and Application materials.
-OCS will only consider applications submitted by authorized CSBG grantee officials via OLDC: https://home.grantsolutions.gov/home/.
+OCS will only consider applications submitted via OLDC.
 To receive or update access to OLDC, please complete and return the OLDC Access Form.

-Application and Plan Due Date:

-All renewing tribal CSBG grantees must submit a complete CSBG Tribal Plan and Application no later than September 1, 2018 through OLDC:https://home.grantsolutions.gov/home/.
+Application and Plan Due Date: All renewing tribal CSBG grantees must submit a complete CSBG Tribal Plan and Application no later than September 1, 2019 through OLDC.

-First-time/Prospective tribal CSBG grantees must submit their CSBG Tribal Plan and Application via email to: csbgTribes@acf.hhs.gov.
+First-time/Prospective tribal CSBG grantees must submit their CSBG Tribal Plan and Application via email to CSBGTribes@acf.hhs.gov.

-Applications submitted later than September 1, 2018, will be ineligible for direct funding from OCS, unless written approval has been obtained from the respective state CSBG office.
-(The tribe or tribal organization is located in the respective state, and generally this will be the state CSBG lead agency.)
-According to CFR Title 45, Part 96.42(e), "Beginning with fiscal year 1983, any request by an Indian tribe or tribal organization for direct funding by the Secretary must be submitted to the Secretary, together with the required application and related materials, by September 1 preceding the Federal fiscal year for which funds are sought.
+Applications submitted later than September 1, 2019, will be ineligible for direct funding from OCS, without written approval from the respective state CSBG office.
+(The tribe or tribal organization is located in the respective state, and generally, this will be the state CSBG lead agency.)
+According to CFR Title 45, Part 96.42(e), "Beginning with fiscal year 1983, any request by an Indian tribe or tribal organization for direct funding by the Secretary must be submitted to the Secretary, together with the required application and related materials, by September 1 preceding the federal fiscal year for which funds are sought.
 A separate application is required for each block grant.
-After the September 1 deadline, tribal applications will be accepted only with concurrence from the State (or States) in which the tribe or tribal organization is located."
-Applications that do not meet the required application criteria stated above will be returned to the tribe or tribal organization.
+After the September 1 deadline, tribal applications will be accepted only with concurrence from the state (or states) in which the tribe or tribal organization is located."

+OCS will return to the tribe or tribal organization applications that do not meet the required application criteria stated above.
-Application Content and Requirements:

-Indian tribes and tribal organizations have the option of submitting CSBG applications covering a one- or two-year period.
-CSBG funding will continue to be made available during each year for those CSBG applications which cover a two-year period.
-One-year plans submitted will cover October 1, 2018 - September 30, 2019 (FY 2019).
-Two-year plans submitted in FY2019 will cover October 1, 2018 - September 30, 2020 (FY 2019 and FY 2020).
+Application Content and Requirements: Indian tribes and tribal organizations have the option of submitting CSBG applications covering a one- or two-year period.
+One-year plans submitted will cover October 1, 2019 - September 30, 2020 (FY 2020).
+Two-year plans submitted in FY2019 will cover October 1, 2019 - September 30, 2021 (FY 2020 and FY 2021).

 A complete CSBG Tribal Plan and Application should contain the information outlined below.
 OCS encourages the use of the CSBG Training and Technical Assistance (T/TA) Tool created by Lux and this tool is acceptable as the plan and application.
-In the case that a grantees prefers to create their own plan and application, OCS requests that the plan follows the outline below to allow for ease in focusing on priority elements, consistency, content, presentation and expeditious processing of applications by OCS:
+In the case that a grantee prefers to create their own plan and application, OCS requests that the plan follows the outline below to allow for ease in focusing on priority elements, consistency, content, presentation, and expeditious processing of applications by OCS: